 - Large amount of water pooling by the foundation

-- Your gutters are clogged – The most common reason for gutter overflow is a clogged system or downspout.
-If your downspout or any part of your gutter system is clogged with debris or pests, the water cannot flow properly, leading to overflow.
+- Your gutters are clogging – The most common reason for gutter overflow is a clogged system or downspout.
+If your downspout or any part of your gutter system is clogged with debris or pests, the water cannot flow properly.
+This will lead to overflow.

 - Your gutters are too small – Another reason why your gutters may be consistently overflowing during heavy rainfall is because they are too small.
 If this is the case, you may need to have your gutter system replaced with an oversized system.